15 January 2018

 Updated 10 July.
 In line with government guidance, we're pleased to announce the Tower of London is now open Wednesday - Sunday.
 We hope to see you soon.
 Please read our visit information

-Gary Burridge joins the Tower of London as a Yeoman Warder (more commonly known as ‘Beefeater’) following 32 years of distinguished service in the Royal Navy.
+Chris Clawson joins the Tower of London as a Yeoman Warder (more commonly known as ‘Beefeater’) following more than 30 years of distinguished service in the Royal Air Force.

 The Yeoman Warders are descended from the ancient band of warders who guarded the gates and royal prisoners, early in the Tower’s history.
 Modern Yeoman Warders are still Extraordinary Members of the Queen’s Bodyguard.
 They are all former warrant officers from Her Majesty’s Forces with an honourable service record of at least 22 years.
 Today they combine their traditional ceremonial role with a love of history to make the past come to life for visitors.

 Historic Royal Palaces is the independent charity that looks after the Tower of London, Hampton Court Palace, the Banqueting House, Kensington Palace, Kew Palace and Hillsborough Castle.
 We help everyone explore the story of how monarchs and people have shaped society, in some of the greatest palaces ever built.
 We raise all our own funds and depend on the support of our visitors, members, donors, sponsors and volunteers.
-These palaces are owned by The Queen on behalf of the nation, and we manage them for the Secretary of State for Culture, Media and Sport.
+With the exception of Hillsborough Castle, these palaces are owned by The Queen on behalf of the nation, and we manage them for the Secretary of State for Digital, Culture, Media and Sport.
+Historic Royal Palaces cares for Hillsborough Castle under a separate contract with the Northern Ireland Office.
 Registered charity number 1068852.
 For more information visit www.hrp.org.uk